 To promote effective means for

-leadership training for our individuals and our Churches.
+leadership training for individuals and churches.

 To represent and service the interests of its membership, including the nomination of religious celebrants.